 If you have a bad credit report and you're struggling to pay off debts, then it’s a good idea to focus on having a clean bill of financial health before your kids start costing you an arm and a leg to go to the best schools and get the best education.
 By doing that, you'll make it easier to save money in the long run, because your debts won't be constantly sucking your income away.

 But how do you go about paying off debts so you can focus on saving for your children's education?
-First, it is a good idea to check your Equifax credit report from My Credit File.
+First, it is a good idea to check your Equifax credit report.

 Working out your debts